Tirito6626/easy-api-docs-ru/docs/functions/$split.md

 # $split
-Splits a text using a separator.
+Splits a text using a separator

 ### Parameters:
 | Name          | Type        | Description                              | Optional |